How to Write a Novel

 Still with me?
 Good.
 Because, as it turns out, writing a novel isn’t just a head-banging exercise in utter frustration and despair (although, trust me, sometimes it is just that).
 It’s also a deep swim into your own head space and a really fun adventure.
 It’s your world; you get to make it, populate it, cultivate it, and bring all of the pieces together.

-If you’re ready to take on the challenge of writing a novel, here are 10 steps to get your started.
+If you’re ready to take on the challenge, here are 10 steps to get your started.

 1. Forget the outline.

 Outlines are good, unless they are bad.
 The nice thing about an outline is that it gives you a direction.
 The bad thing about an outline is that it limits your novel’s possibilities.
 For the first fifty pages, at least, work without an outline.
 See where the story is beginning to take you.
 Need help with this?
 Try The Paperclip Method (http://paperclipmethod.com).

 2. Consider the setting.

 Setting encompasses not only place, but also time.
 Where does your novel happen, and when?
 Ian McEwan’s chilling novella, The Comfort of Strangers, derives much of its tension from the setting of Venice — the convoluted streets and hidden alleys are essential to the feeling of disorientation that leads to the protagonist’s undoing.
 When I began writing The Year of Fog, I knew that this book could happen only one place: San Francisco.
 And I knew the story of a child disappearing into the fog must begin on Ocean Beach, where the summer fog is so dense, you can see only a few feet in front of you.

 When you consider the setting of your novel, be as specific as possible.
 If it begins in a city, what part of the city?
 What street?
 What building?
 Why does the story happen here?